-In 2007, Daniel moved to New York and managed and purchased for one of New York’s oldest wine stores, and then worked as a sales representative in New York City.
+In 2007, Daniel moved to New York, where he managed and purchased for one of New York’s oldest wine stores, and then worked as a sales representative in New York City.

 Daniel joined Jenny & Francois Selections in 2014 and is very excited to be a part of the team.
 In his spare time, he enjoys playing the accordion, mushroom hunting, and watching hockey.